Skip to content

 Operators

-• Datasets contain items, where a item is an object in the JSON list, with fields and values.
-An item here could be simple text chunk or a document reference.
+• Datasets contain items: objects in the JSON list, with fields and values.
+An item can be a text chunk or a document reference.

-• By default, operations are parallelized on your data using multithreading for improved performance.
+• By default, operations are parallelized over your data using multithreading.

 Caching in DocETL